erlerobot/erle_gitbook_unixintroduction/introduction_to_the_unix_operating_system/README.md

 Filename Completion - By typing part of the name of a command, filename or directory and pressing the [Tab] key, the tcsh shell will complete the rest of the name automatically.
 If the shell finds more than one name beginning with those letters you have typed, it will beep, prompting you to type a few more letters before pressing the tab key again.

 History - The shell keeps a list of the commands you have typed in.
-If you need to repeat a command, use the cursor keys to scroll up and down the list or type history for a list of previous commands.
+If you need to repeat a command, use the cursor keys to scroll up and down the list or type history for a list of previous commands

+Another good choice is the *bash*.

+A Shell is not just a shell.
+A Shell is chiefly an interpreter of a powerful language

 ####0.4 Files and processes